borgestassio/Wind-Turbine-Control/Set-up Environment/README.md

 Note: The input to the PlotFASTouput function is a cell containing all files you want to plot, this is done to ease the comparison between simulation, as you can simply input two files to this function and they will be plotted in the same figure.

 Alternatively, you can use anyother method to plot the data.

+## 5 VARIABLE-SPEED AND PITCH CONTROLLER THROUGH SIMULINK

+This guide focus on developing controllers for the 5MW NREL wind turbine, and as a start point, we choose the certification test #18 (Test18.fst) to perform the initial tests, mainly because the controllers used in this certification tests are implemented by the *DISCON.f90* source file and can be used for comparison.
+The objective of this section is to copy the controller from the DLL interface, written in the *DISCON.f90* file, to the Simulink and obtain the results.
+All the files used are present on the appropriate folder and you can modify them to achieve your goals.
+The only limit are the functions available on Simulink itself, as we'll see later.